impka/mo-something/README.md

 Answers for the 5 questions are located in answers.txt

+Sample schema for MoVids is located in schema.sql

 ## Assumptions & Limitations

 No API was actually used, so it's just a framework for a possible feature for now.